Serendipity and research have been one of the most fun aspects of being a writer.

 Birds flit across the pasturelands: a flash of red cardinal here, a sparkling of swooping sparrows there.

-I ended up at the library where the kind librarian suggested I check out their genealogy section and then turn left out the driveway and continue another mile down the road.
+She directed me to turn left out of the driveway and continue another mile down the road to reach the town hall.
 I wouldn’t be able to miss it.
 Look at that photo at the start of this post–imposing building on a hill, you bet!

-Hidden in the dark basement, the county museum was a small affair that did not include our heroine’s wedding dress.
 It did, however, have the wedding portrait on the wall and in a glass case, a ring made for her while her husband languished in prison.

 A ring he had held, with a stone chipped from his cell, which she wore on her finger, resting on her handkerchief.
 Oh, my!